How to Make Your Own Hot Chocolate Mix

 Yep, yep.
 Here you go.
 You’ll need to start with a bag of cacao nibs.

 I found my 4 oz. bag of Navitas Naturals Organic Raw Cacao Nibs at Whole Foods for $5.45.
-If you can’t find them in person, Navitas also sells them online.
+You can also order them here on Amazon.

 My 4 oz. bag of cacao nibs yielded 1 cup of ground cocoa powder.